Millions face £250 monthly mortgage rise next year

 If you’re worried about being unable to meet repayments, there are plenty of advice services that provide guidance for free.

-These include Citizens Advice (opens in new tab), Shelter (opens in new tab), National Debtline (opens in new tab) and StepChange (opens in new tab).
+These include Citizens Advice, Shelter, National Debtline and StepChange.

 Ruth Emery is contributing editor at The Money Edit.
 Ruth is passionate about helping people feel more confident about their finances.
 She was previously editor of Times Money Mentor, and prior to that was deputy Money editor at The Sunday Times.
 A multi-award winning journalist, Ruth started her career on a pensions magazine at the FT Group, and has also worked at Money Observer and Money Advice Service.
 Outside of work, she is a mum to two young children, a magistrate and an NHS volunteer.